 Less than 30 minutes later, we were sampling our first glass of Riesling over a shared cheese and paté board at Stillwater restaurant.
 Local Riesling – Waterton is about as local as you can get in Launceston.
 To quote one critic, it had “the zesty punch of citrus, beautiful floral aromatics and outstanding mouth-feel yet with crispness”.
 Yes, all that.
 Sunshine and black swans on the Tamar outside, a sense of wellbeing inside.
 But we were just getting started.

 Lunch was booked at 2pm, after two more members of our party arrived.
-Hallam’s Waterfront was just three doors down Park Street from our apartment.
+Hallam’s Waterfront (now relaunched as Boatyard) was just three doors down Park Street from our apartment.
 Famous for its seafood, it seemed strangely empty for Friday lunch.
 I passed on the gin and tonics to start, catching up later as another bottle of Riesling arrived.

 Tasmania – so oysters.
 Briney and plump and, just for fun, augmented with a cucumber and shallot dressing.
 Then burnt vanilla salt baked salmon salad with green lentils, smoked potato, zucchini, fennel and cucumber yoghurt.
 The smoky potatoes seemed to bring out the best in the salmon, with all the other flavours in harmony.
 Between us we covered off most of the lunchtime menu – smoked croquettes, scallops, chowder, calamari and perfectly grilled fish.